On anti-Kekul\'{e} and $s$-restricted matching preclusion problems: Applications

-{\bf Proof.} Suppose that $B$ is a conditional matching preclusion set of $Q_{n}$ with $\vert B\vert=2n-2$.
-Thus, by Lemma \ref{optimal}, $B$ is a trivial conditional matching preclusion set.
-By Lemma \ref{conn}, $G$ is connected.
-Then $B$ is also an $s$-restricted ($s\geq2$) matching preclusion set of $Q_{n}$.
-On the other hand, by Proposition \ref{relation}, $mp_{s}(Q_n)\geq mp_1(Q_n)$.
-Therefore, $mp_{s}(Q_{n})=2n-2$.
+\begin{lemma}{\bf .} If $s\geq2$, then $mp_s(P)=3$. \end{lemma} {\bf Proof.} Let $F$ be a conditional matching preclusion set of $P$ with $|F|=3$.
+It is easy to see that the Petersen graph is super edge-connected.
+Then $P-F$ is connected.
+So $F$ is also an $s$-restricted matching preclusion set.
+By Proposition \ref{relation}, $mp_s(P)=3$.